 To enroll in all classes, visit the New Castle County Department of Community Services on-line registration web site at:

 For further information on CERT please contact the New Castle County Office of Emergency Management at 395-2700.

 During this 2 day, 12 hour course of instruction, students will learn a variety of hazard awareness and emergency preparedness skills which will make them and their families better equipped to deal with all hazards emergency situations, as well as assist first responders and emergency management officials in certain aspects of response and post event recovery activities.

 Course curriculum includes American Heart Association CPR/AED Certification; basic first aid; hazardous materials awareness training; basic family preparedness strategies; proper use of home and office fire extinguishers; search and rescue; and more.
 Students also receive a CERT participant’s training manual, and a CERT backpack with basic personal protective equipment including hard hat, gloves, safety glasses, and a flashlight.

-Students will be provided a light dinner at the Friday evening sessions, and breakfast and lunch at the Saturday session, at no cost.
+Students will be provided a light dinner at the Friday evening session, and breakfast and lunch at the Saturday session at no cost.

 Advanced CERT Training

 In addition to the Basic CERT courses noted above, NCC OEM will also hold Advanced CERT training at the Delaware State Fire Training Center, 2311 MacArthur Drive, New Castle DE, 19720, on the following date:

 The Advanced CERT class is open to all persons who have completed the Basic CERT class within the past 3 years.
 The Advanced CERT class builds upon the knowledge and practical skills acquired in the basic class.
 The Advanced class will include: leadership and team building exercises oriented to disaster response scenarios; advanced search and rescue training; and additional fire fighting training.
 This Advanced training is much more hands on and participatory than the basic CERT class.
 A box lunch will be provided at no cost.